OskarSan/RepOCounter/README.md

 TODO:

 adding exercises to workouts
-  - fix the issue in WorkoutEditActivitys if else statements
+  - make the exercise set numbers work

 Starting the workout